Abnormalist/k8s-apps/README.md

 ingress-nginx    ingress-nginx-controller-admission   ClusterIP      10.96.202.145   <none>           443/TCP                      20s

-Set port forward, it necessery if you use kind cluster as i do I use multiplexor tmux for port-forward in background so lets create new session
+Set port forward, it necessery if you use kind cluster as i do I prefere to use terminal multiplexer tmux for port-forward in background so lets create new session
 ```
 tmux new-session -s pf
 ```